Mississippi Joe Callicott: Later years

 He served as a mentor to the guitarist Kenny Brown when Brown was ten years old.

 Some of Callicott's 1967 recordings, which were recorded by music historian George Mitchell, were released in LP format by Arhoolie Records in 1969.
 Additionally, some were re-released in 2003 on the Fat Possum record label.

 Joe Callicott is buried in the Mount Olive Baptist Church Cemetery in his hometown of Nesbit.
-On April 29, 1995, a memorial headstone was placed on his grave, arranged by the Mt.
-Zion Memorial Fund with the help of Kenny Brown and financed by Chris Strachwitz, Arhoolie Records, and John Fogerty.
+On April 29, 1995, a memorial headstone was placed on his grave, arranged by the Mount Zion Memorial Fund with the help of Kenny Brown and financed by Chris Strachwitz, Arhoolie Records, and John Fogerty.
 Callicott's original marker, a simple paving stone which read simply "JOE", was subsequently donated by his family to the Delta Blues Museum in Clarksdale, Mississippi.
-At the ceremony, the Mount Zion Fund presented Callicott's wife Doll with a check from Arhoolie Records for royalties earned from a CD reissue of Callicott's work.
+At the ceremony, the Mount Zion Memorial Fund presented Callicott's wife Doll with a check from Arhoolie Records for royalties earned from a CD reissue of Callicott's work.